 The best part about this app is that it allows you to do all these via simple text messages without any access to the internet.
 So, you don’t have to worry about the privacy of your data.
 You could also use this app to remotely control the settings of your phone like turning WiFi on/off and switching it to the silent mode and much more.

-Here is how to control your Android device with text messages.
+Here is how to control Android devices with text messages.

 First and foremost, download and install the Memote app from the Google Play Store.